-Skilled Trades Salary Calculator — BLS Wages by State and Experience Level
+US Skilled Trades Salary Calculator — BLS May 2025 Data

-Free Skilled Trades Salary Calculator for the US, based on the latest BLS Data
+Free Skilled Trades Salary Calculator — Built on BLS May 2025 OEWS Data

 Skilled trades salary estimator — select trade, state, and experience level